Jobs for Nature

 Through the collective effort of Biosecurity New Zealand (MPI), DOC, regional councils, iwi, Land Information NZ, and farmers we will protect our native ecosystems from invasive wallabies.
 A joint governance group will agree priority areas for operational work.
 Regional councils are responsible for delivering and contracting the operational work in the agreed priority areas.

-The projects are located in the Bay of Plenty, Rangitikei, Ellesmere area and across Otago.
+The projects are located in the Bay of Plenty, Hawke’s Bay, Manawatū, Canterbury and Otago regions.

 They will support: